UofT-DSI/sampling/03_instructional_team/markdown_slides/01_probability_intro_slides.md

 # Example: Sampling a student

 - Suppose you are randomly sampling a student from a school.
-There are 200 students each of ages 16, Let random variable *X* represent the age of the student sampled.
+There are 200 students each of ages 16, 17, and 18.
+Let random variable *X* represent the age of the student sampled.
 - The expected age of the student selected is,

     > $$E(X)=\sum_{\text{Every x}}xP(X=x)=16(\frac{200}{600})+17(\frac{200}{600})+18(\frac{200}{600})=17$$